mrcyberfighter/pyhobdcalc-documentation/pyhodcalc_documentation.rst

         * Minimal represented value: -9223372036854775808.

-        Corresponding to the C type: :ctype:`long long int`
+        Corresponding to the C type: :c:type:`long long int`

     :raise OverflowError: If the binar string represent an value greater than 9223372036854775807 or littler than -9223372036854775808.

-    Corresponding to the range of the C type: :ctype:`long long int`
+    Corresponding to the range of the C type: :c:type:`long long int`

     :raise ValueError:    If the binar string is not in the format: [-][0b][01].